AlexShkarin/pyLabLib/docs/devices/Basler.rst

 Basler manufactures a wide variety of cameras, which implement GenICam-based interface through its pylon API.
 It has been tested with pylon-provded emulated camera camera.

-The code is located in :mod:`pylablib.devices.Basler`, and the main camera class is :class:`pylablib.devices.Basler.BaslerPylonCamera<.Basler.BaslerPylonCamera>`.
+The code is located in :mod:`pylablib.devices.Basler`, and the main camera class is :class:`pylablib.devices.Basler.BaslerPylonCamera<.pylon.BaslerPylonCamera>`.

 Software requirements
 ----------------------